01 — Blog

 The Problem with Small Agent Counts

 If you automate lead scoring but not lead routing, you have a fast system that sends leads to the wrong people.
-If you automate invoicing but not payment reconciliation, you know what was billed but not what was collected.
+If you automate proposal generation but not the contract that follows, you have proposals that never close.
 Partial automation creates seams, and seams are where errors live.

 Eighty agents exist because that is the number it takes to eliminate the seams.
 Every handoff between functions is covered.
 Every dependency is tracked.
 Every feedback loop is closed.